-What is moral today, may was immoral yesterday, what is moral here, may be immoral a couple of yards away and so on.
+What is moral today, may be immoral yesterday, what is moral here, may be immoral a couple of yards away and so on.
 There is no such thing as generally accepted morality.
 Jews, Christians and Muslims have quite different notions of morality.
 The Chinese morality differs from the British morality.
-It’s no point of arguing about it.
+It is no point in arguing about it.

-Actually, the same goes for good and evil.
-From human perspective, there is no permanent and unchangeable ‘good’ or ‘evil’.
+The same goes for good and evil.
+From a human perspective, there is no permanent and unchangeable ‘good’ or ‘evil’.
 Sometimes what we considered ‘good’ yesterday, we consider it ‘evil’ today.
 I always considered this ‘dualistic’ division of things extremely harmful.
 People tend to divide everything according to what she or he ‘likes’ and what ‘dislikes’.
-But these things are changing sometimes from one minute to another.
+But these things are sometimes changing from one minute to another.

 I have explained the importance of asking the proper questions.
-For instance, if a client comes and ask ‘my husband is cheating on me?’, if you will tell her that he is not, she probably will go to the next reader till she will get the answer she is looking for.
+For instance, if a client comes and asks ‘my husband is cheating on me?’, if you will tell her that he is not, she probably will go to the next reader till she gets the answer she is looking for.
 You will be considered a ‘poor’ reader and the one who will tell her back what she wanted to hear will be considered to delivered the answer ‘on point’.
 I observed this not in the last couple of weeks, but years.
-I lost clients because they don’t like what I have tell them or because they were scared of the things I saw and revealed about them.
-Friedrich Nietzsche noted: “Sometimes people don’t want to hear the truth because they don’t want their illusions destroyed.”
-It’s not ‘sometimes’, but always.
+I lost clients because they do not like what I have told them or because they were scared of the things I saw and revealed about them.
+Friedrich Nietzsche noted: “Sometimes people do not want to hear the truth because they do not want their illusions destroyed.”
+It is not ‘sometimes’, but always.

 But, a good Tarot reader will always be fair to her or his clients, even risking to losing them by telling the ‘truth’.
 ‘Truth’ is also a quite relative terminology, my truth, your truth and her or his truth differ.
-But what it’s important, is to be objective, detached – not emotionally involved, but spiritually (with your mind!).
+But what it is essential, is to be objective, detached – not emotionally involved, but spiritually (with your mind!).

-And here we kind of get back to understanding the Tarot system and how it works.
+And here we get back to understanding the Tarot system and how it works.
 The future is not ‘real’.
-Right in this moment the future is not already created and generated.
+Right at this moment the future is not already created and generated.
 The future is relative and fluid.
-Depends of lot of different factors, some of them are external, like the planetary movement and other peoples’ decisions, others are internal, respectively depending exclusively on our desires, emotions, thoughts and actions.
-Unfortunately, most of the people are living their lives mechanically, exposed exclusively to the external influences and are not aware of the importance and impact of their own actions.
+Depends on a lot of different factors, some of them are external, like the planetary movement and other peoples’ decisions, others are internal, respectively depending exclusively on our desires, emotions, thoughts and actions.
+Unfortunately, most of the people are living their lives mechanically, exposed exclusively to the external influences and are not aware of the importance and impact of their actions.

-A good Tarot reader will offer exactly this sort of predictions and guidance.
-There are always different available alternatives and everybody can make her or his own decisions, chose – generate one possible future – or outcome.
+A good Tarot reader will offer precisely this sort of predictions and guidance.
+There are always different available alternatives, and everybody can make her or his own decisions chose – generate one possible future – or outcome.
 Taking a turn to the left o to the right, in specific circumstances can make a huge difference.
 A good reader will spot exactly these type of alternatives, options and will provide them to her or his clients.
-It’s only up to the client to choose wisely and make the proper choices.
-But generally, people like to avoid this sort of responsibilities.
-It’s always much easier to believe in ‘fate’, fatality, ‘god’ and generally to blame someone else for our ‘misfortune’.
+It is only up to the client to choose wisely and make the proper choices.
+However, people like to avoid this sort of responsibilities.
+It is always much more comfortable to believe in ‘fate’, fatality, ‘god’ and generally to blame someone else for our ‘misfortune’.